Carlos Alcaraz sets up semifinal match against Novak Djokovic at ATP Finals after beating Medvedev

 TURIN, Italy (AP) — Carlos Alcaraz leaned back, looked up and yelled in celebration.

-The Spaniard had just secured a spot in the semifinals of the APT Finals in his tournament debut, setting up a match against top-ranked Novak Djokovic.
+The Spaniard had just secured a spot in the semifinals of the ATP Finals in his tournament debut, setting up a match against top-ranked Novak Djokovic.

 “Vamos, vamos,” Spanish for “Come on, come on,” Alcaraz shouted as he clenched his fists after beating Daniil Medvedev 6-4, 6-4 on Friday.